 Tukwila, Wa 98188

 Imagine what would happen if a nightclub and a bowling alley had a baby – you’d get something pretty similar to Lucky Strike.
-Located in Bellevue’s Lincoln Square, Lucky Strike is, by far, the fanciest bowling you’ll ever do.
+Located in Bellevue’s Lincoln Square, Lucky Strike is, by far, the fanciest bowling you’ll ever visit.
+Lucky Strike offers premium bowling on 16 spacious lanes, chef-driven American cuisine and live DJs spinning your favorite tunes.
 Whether you head to Lucky Strike on a date night or make a reservation during the day with the kiddos, a trip to this bowling alley is always a fun experience.

-In addition to bowling: This 23,000 square foot facility boats two tournament-level billiards tables, a private party lounge with four lanes and a separate bar, plus a world-renown arcade room with games like Air Hockey, Skee-Ball and popular driving games, live DJs and kids’ birthday party packages.
+In addition to bowling: This 23,000 square foot facility boasts two tournament-level billiards tables, a private party lounge with four lanes and a separate bar, plus a world-renown arcade room with games like Air Hockey, Skee-Ball and popular driving games and kids’ birthday party packages.

 Lucky Strike Lanes